NotLawson/battlestats/README.md

 ## Contributing

 I would love help making this project.
-Look at the todo list for things that need to be done.
+Look in issues for things that need to be done.

 To get setup for development with this project, there are a couple of thing you need to install/config: